USAFA-ECE/ece382/docs/Assignments/project.md

 ```
 <br>

-### Level 1 Demo: Basic line following - there and back
+### Level 1 Demo (50 Points): Returning Home

-Your robot must utilize the line and bump sensors to follow a line through a maze.
+Use the tachometers and bump sensors to navigate the maze and return home.

 **Requirements:**
+- Utilize the tachometers and bump switches for maze navigation; however, the use of IR distance sensors is strictly prohibited.
+- When the robot reaches the designated `home` area, identified by three lines, it should come to a complete stop before making any contact with the wall.
+- Upon successfully reaching home, your robot is expected to exhibit alternating flashes of red and blue LEDs, with each color lasting 0.5 seconds.
-- Your robot must be able to follow the white line on the left of the maze shown in the figure below.
+- Your robot is free to navigate the maze at any speed.
-- When it gets to the end of the line, it will bump into a wall, move backward at least 5cm, and turn around.
-- No IR distance sensors are allowed to use.
-- It will then return to the start.
-- When it hits the start, it will alternately flash the red and blue LEDs (forever).
-- Your robot can run at any speed.
+- Your robot begins the exploration without prior knowledge of the maze.
-- When the robot moves backward and turns around, you must use the distance at least one of the wheels travels.
-Do not use the time elapsed.
-- You **must** use a finite state machine to control the state transitions (following line > moving backward > turning around > following line > blinking).
-- **[3 Bonus Points]** Demo three round trips and flash the red and blue LEDs at the end of the third trip.
-You can still earn this bonus points on top of your early bird bonus points, but your early bird demo should be complete by the early bird due date.
+- Home is identified at the origin (0,0), and the starting position is fixed at (340, 0) in millimeters.
+Your robot knows the coordinates of Home and the starting position.
+- **[3 Bonus Points]** Upon successfully reaching home, your robot now knows way back to the starting point.
+Return to the the starting point.

 ```{image} ./figures/Proj_Maze.jpg
 :width: 660